Zernez/Bathroom-Activity-from-audio/README.md

 •	Confusion-matrix needed, some feature maybe are not so pertinent e.g. "water-drops"

+•	The microphone only record 1 second of pure sound and then auto-suppress enviromental sounds...

-•	Feature for audio extract, labeling and appropriate merge into pre-existent database and dataframe.
+~~•	Feature for audio extract, labeling and appropriate merge into pre-existent database and dataframe.~~

-•	Discovery of tuning some hyperparameters, e.g. learning rate and padding (maybe not useful in this case)
+~~•	Discovery of tuning some hyperparameters, e.g. learning rate and padding (maybe not useful in this case)~~

 •	Evaluation of possible usage of Google COLAB (models take up to 10 minutes to train-evaluation)

 •	Extraction of audio data in different places and decision about metrics of evaluation.

+•	Provide a snippet for single prediction with a single file for testing